basarat/demo-typestyle/01-intro/script.md

 In our package.json we have a `start` target that runs webpack dev server serving up our `public` folder.

 (Show `index.html`)
-Within our index.html file we simply load the webpack generated bundle file.
+Within our index.html file we have a simple div with id root and then we load the webpack generated bundle file.

 (Show `index.ts`)
 Note that this application is completely framework free at the moment.
-We can quite easily write to the document body using Just plain JavaScript
+We can quite easily write to the root div using just plain JavaScript

 ```js
 document.getElementById('root').innerHtml = `